-When a classification study is requested by an employee or his/her representative pursuant to County policy, the Human Resources Director or his/her designee shall notify, in writing, the employee and his/her authorized association representative the results of the study.
+When a classification study is requested by an employee or the employee's representative pursuant to County policy, the Human Resources Director or the Director's designee shall notify, in writing, the employee and the employee's authorized association representative the results of the study.

-Within ten (10) calendar days of the date of the written notification, the employee or his/her authorized representative may request a meeting with the Human Resources Director or his/her designee to discuss the results of the study.
+Within ten (10) calendar days of the date of the written notification, the employee or their authorized representative may request a meeting with the Human Resources Director or their designee to discuss the results of the study.
 The employee or the Association may present any significant duties or responsibilities it believes were not considered.
 This Section shall not be subject to the grievance and arbitration section of the Agreement.
 The determination of the Human Resources Director, unless subsequently modified, shall be final.